Johannes Bernhardt: Biography

 He was born on January 1, 1897, in Ostroda (then East Prussia).
 His father, a merchant, died when Bernhardt was a few years old.
 Between 1906 and 1914, he studied at Ratibor where his family had moved.

 After the outbreak of the World War I, Bernhardt was recruited and fought on the Eastern Front.
 He would be given Iron Cross in recognition of his actions.
 After the war he became a prosperous businessman in Hamburg, where he owned a shipping company.
 His company collapsed due to crash of 1929, so he emigrated to Spanish Morocco.
 In Spanish Morocco, he was employed by H&O Wilmer.
 He became well-known person in colonial garrison circles and managed to create good relations with some Spanish army officers.

 In April 1933, shortly after the Nazi takeover, Bernhardt joined the NSDAP/AO.
 He became a collaborator of the Sicherheitsdienst a year later.

-During Spanish Civil War, he offered his services to Franco.
+During the Spanish Civil War, he offered his services to Franco.
 On July 25, 1936, he with the Spanish captain Francisco Arranz Monasterio and the local Nazi leader Adolf P. Langenheim met with Adolf Hitler in Bayreuth, during which the decision was made to support the rebellious side.
 This constituted the first step for German involvement in the Spanish Civil War.
 On the way back to Spain, he also reached an agreement with the Portuguese dictator Antonio de Oliveira Salazar so that German war materials and fuel could pass to the rebellious area through the port of Lisbon, thus avoiding the blockade of the republican army.